iwuvcy/RustDevblogCheatChecker/README.md

 ## Security and privacy

 - File names, contents, and hashes are processed locally.
-- Only `manifest.json` and database updates are requested from jsDelivr.
+- Only `manifest.json` and database updates are requested from GitHub.
 - A downloaded database is installed only after its SHA-256 matches the value in `manifest.json`.
 - Use the scanner only on systems and files you are authorized to inspect.